 2. Blood sampling

-TRISOMY test can only be performed from the 11th week of pregnancy onwards* and blood samples are collected on an empty stomach.
+TRISOMY test can only be performed from the 11th week of pregnancy onwards* and blood samples don´t need to be collected on an empty stomach.
 Foetal DNA circulates in maternal blood as early as in the first trimester of pregnancy.
 This foetal DNA can be isolated using a special laboratory procedure based on a 10ml sample of maternal blood.
 Blood samples are taken by a female nurse at the doctor’s office, whereupon they are sent to the laboratory to be processed and prepared for analysis.

 TRISOMY tests are mostly performed between the 11th and the 22nd week of pregnancy.
 Choosing the earliest/latest date possible is a decision that generally depends on the pregnant woman’s preference and her physician’s recommendation based on the patient’s health condition.